brocoo/BRSunTracker/README.md

 SunTracker
 ==========

-An AR iOS app that track and display the sun's position on the screen
+An AR iOS app that tracks and displays the sun's position on the screen

+ (Work in progress, stay tuned for future updates)